Rendon on Dodgers: 'Hollywood lifestyle' not a fit

 Rendon, also pursued by the Texas Rangers, agreed on a seven-year, $245 million contract with the Angels on Wednesday, putting him on the same roster as Mike Trout, Shohei Ohtani, Andrelton Simmons, Justin Upton and Albert Pujols.

 The Angels had -- and still have -- a desperate need for frontline starting pitching and joined the Yankees and Dodgers in an aggressive pursuit of Cole.
-Moreno met with Cole, his agent, Scott Boras, and some of Boras' representatives at Angel Stadium on Sunday, before the start of the winter meetings from the San Diego.
+Angels owner Arte Moreno met with Cole along with Cole's agent, Scott Boras, and some of Boras' representatives at Angel Stadium on Sunday, before the start of the winter meetings from the San Diego.
 When the meeting concluded, Moreno asked Boras to stay for a one-on-one conversation.
-Moreno told Boras that Rendon was his prime target.
-He wanted Rendon to know he was wanted; that he embodied what Moreno considered emblematic of the Angels' brand.
+Moreno told Boras, also Rendon's agent, that Rendon was his prime target.
+He wanted Rendon to know he was wanted and that he embodied what Moreno considered emblematic of the Angels' brand.

 "I don't know," he said, "four years ago?"